impostorsguides/impostorsguides.github.io/rbenv/part-1/1-g-content.md

 10
 ```

-Judging by the fact that we see `about to set RBENV_DIR...` in the 2nd test case but not the first, we can say that calling `ruby ./bar.rb` definitely causes additional code to be executed in our shim, above and beyond what gets executed when we only call `ruby bar.rb`.
+We see `about to set RBENV_DIR...` in the 2nd test case, but not the first.

+Based on this, we can say that calling `ruby ./bar.rb` definitely causes additional code to be executed in our shim, above and beyond what gets executed when we only call `ruby bar.rb`.

 Does this matter?

 The answer to that is tied to the reason why this clause of the case statement is here.
-We'll see what that is in the next section.
+Later on, we'll see what that is.

 Before I move on, I make sure to delete the modifications I made to my `ruby` shim file.

-<div style="margin: 2em; border-bottom: 1px solid grey"></div>
+## The `RBENV_DIR` environment variable

 Next 2 lines of code are: